Serapion-GmbH/steplore-documentation/content/faq.md

 ### Is user data secure?

-Recorded workflows are securely processed and stored within StepLore infrastructure.
+Recorded workflows are securely processed and stored within Steplore infrastructure.

 Recording is session-based and user-initiated.